About Krifa explained in English

 You will qualify for payment if:

-- You have had Pay Protection insurance for 12 months
+- You have had Pay Protection Insurance (Lønsikring) for at least 6 months (qualification period)

-- You have had 12 consecutive months of work before your unemployment
+- You have worked at least 6 consecutive months before becoming unemployed

-- You did not receive your notice of termination within the first 12 months after taking out the insurance
+-You did not receive your notice of termination during the qualification period

 As a customer you can apply for holiday allowance here.
 We recommend that you apply for your holiday allowance no later than one month before you plan to take your holiday if you want to be sure to receive the allowance before your holiday begins.